chrisrusselldigital/bank_tech_test/README.md

 [{:Date=>"15/01/2012", :Deposit=>10, :Debit=>0, :Balance=>10}]
 ```

 This allows for an easier iteration.
-It did however, require some larger refactoring from the first use cases, however the 2 methods of `credit` and `debit` still remain.
+It did however, require some larger refactoring from the first use cases, however the 2 methods of `.credit` and `.debit` still remain.

 I also created instance variables for both deposits and withdrawals, both initialised on instantiation.
-These hold the ongoing debits and credits.
+These hold the ongoing debits and credits, which allow the value of balance to be calculated.

-## MVP optimisation - things to work on next
+## Things to refactor
 - Separation of single `Account` class into smaller classes
+- Isolate tests
-- Isolated tests
+- Separate feature & unit tests
+- Move relevant methods into private